Seiphyre/rtti_parser/README.md

 - clang/llvm libraries. (for now, I included OSX precompiled project into this project)
 - OS compilation settings ? (for now, Header search path relative to OSX are written in the code (path to c++ libs))
+- Using OSX function to search path to the executable.

 ## Usage